zm00622/toolbox/README.md

 To Rename All Instances of a Variable: Click on Variable and Press F2

+To Rename All Instances of text: Highlight, then Command - F2

+Format SCSS (VS Code Extension): Shift - Option - F

 _____________________________________

 **Improving Productivity in Terminals with Aliases**